 My first experience with computing, was way back in the early 1980s, when I was gifted a “Sinclair ZX Spectrum 48k” for Christmas.
 While other kids were playing outside, tormenting the neighbourhood — I was sitting indoors on a Saturday morning, next to a plate of half-eaten toast and a tower of cassette tapes, typing blocks of code from “Input magazine” into my ZX Spectrum, trying to make the TV screen change colour and beep to the tune of “Close Encounters of the Third Kind”!
 The shear sense of achievement and fun that came from completing little programming tasks like this was something that would stick with me all my life.

 In the early 1990’s, I remember working every hour under the Sun to save up enough money to purchase my very own personal computer - the “Commodore Amiga A500 Plus”.
 Later upgrading to a custom-built A4000 with “Cyberstorm Power PC” accelerator in 1997.
-I used this computer up until the early 2000’s until I had to move to an IBM PC clone running Windows for work.
+In the early 2000’s I set up my own support website and IRC channel for Amiga users called “AmigaONE IRC”.
+I was an Amiga user up until 2003, when my Amiga had a hardware fault and became unusable, so, reluctantly, I had to move to an IBM PC clone running Windows.

 Linux, for me, encompasses everything that made me fall in love with computing all those years ago; the ability to tinker with almost everything about the operating system and customize it to my liking.
 Linux doesn’t hold your hand nor prevent you from making mistakes and learning new things, and there is always something new to learn with Linux.